johnnyTar/PPO-Sample-Efficiency/README.md

 - **MiniGrid-DoorKey-6x6-v0**: Basic key collection and door opening
     - PPO without SIL was able to solve the env
+    - RND speeds up learning but increases variance.
 - **MiniGrid-DoorKey-8x8-v0**: Larger environment with increased complexity
     - Vanilla PPO could not solve it
     - PPO with SIL solved it
+    - PPO with RND performs worse than vanilla PPO.
 - **Other variations**: Lava Gap and Empty were easy for PPO

 ## Code